 Let's explore why the pros of an adjustable-rate mortgage could outweigh the cons for homebuyers in the military community.

-Fixed-rate mortgages have more favor among the public because they’re considered low risk.
-The interest rate remains constant from when you take out the loan, granting you immunity from market fluctuations, and this can be great for homebuyers looking for longevity with their new property.
+Fixed-rate mortgages are more favorable among the public because they’re considered low risk.
+The interest rate remains constant from when you take out the loan, granting you immunity from market fluctuations, which can be great for homebuyers looking for longevity with their new property.

 Adjustable-rate mortgages can leave the general population cringing because they’re inherently riskier.
 With an ARM, you’re at the mercy of the housing market.
 As it fluctuates, so does your interest rate.